The advantage of cultural diversity

 The world has changed dramatically over the past 20 years due to globalisation, global de-regulation, new technologies and significant changes in the global political and economic environment.
-The impotance of being able to take advantage of cultural diversity has increased dramatically.
+The importance of being able to take advantage of cultural diversity has increased dramatically.
 Most mergers and acquisitions fail due to cultural clashes.
-Regional and global conflicts are fuels by cultural stereotyping.
+Regional and global conflicts are fuelled by cultural stereotyping.

 The article is about the challenges global operating companies are facing and what we must do in order to develop organisations and systems that match the current and future external environment.
 These are all thoughts that were developed over the past 10 years while working with companies around the world dealing with cultural diversity and fine-tuned during the preparation of my doctoral dissertation.

 Then one can ask.
 If differences in culture are such a huge obstacle for achieving success in global operating companies why don’t we put a lot of resources into finding a solution?
 Most people don’t see the advantage of cultural diversity.
 Most people see it as something that has to be fixed.
-So the main barried for taking advantage of cultural diversity is not external – it is in our own mind.
+So the main barrier

 After having talked to a lot of clients and attendees on my courses about it I had to conclude that most people fall in one of two categories.